sashafilippova/eviction_filings_scraper/README.md

 it hasn't been cleaned.
 If the fields are `None`, the website didn't have any info.
 For example, defendants in most cases don't have an attorney, so the field was left empty.

 ## Next Steps:
-- [ ] build a REST API to automate the scraper & provide access to the data
+- [ ] build a REST API to automate the scraper & provide access to the data (in progress)
 - [ ] clean addresses and geocode them into longitude/latitude